TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Install [yt-dlp](https://github.com/pukkandan/yt-dlp) and [ffmpeg](https://www.ffmpeg.org/) (optionnally, install [atomicparsley](https://github.com/wez/atomicparsley)), it's required for embedding thumbnails into m4a files).

-Download the latest [release](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts/releases) and follow the included ReadMe, do not use the `master` branch unless you are ready to redownload EVERYTHING.
+Download the latest [release](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts/releases) and follow the included ReadMe, do not use the `master` branch unless you are ready to re-download EVERYTHING.

 ---